 So you’ve let your dough rise – it’s now full of pockets of gas and is much more relaxed.
-But where do we go from here if we need to shape and proof it before baking.
-Can you knead dough after it rises?
+But the next steps in recipes can be confusing whether you need to knead it again after it has risen.

-After the first rise you should knead your dough very briefly, and gently, to avoid tearing.
+After the first rise, you should only knead dough very briefly and gently to avoid tearing.
 This allows the large bubbles to be deflated and dispersed, ready for another rise.
 Being gentle prevents tearing the gluten network which is delicate after resting, and crucial for a good bread.

 Also known as “knocking back”, you can do this process by pressing down the dough with your knuckles to deflate it.
-You can then fold the dough in on itself a few times – the folds add strength to keep its shape as it proofs and bakes.
+You can then fold the dough in on itself a few times to add strength while it proofs again.

 Here are some more tips on the kneading process and why we do it.